tilgovi/dom-seek/README.md

 // Seek the iterator forward by some amount, splitting the text node that
-// contains the destination offset if it does not fall exactly at the offset.
+// contains the destination offset if it does not fall exactly at the offset. function split(offset) {
-// The result is a node that starts exactly at the requested offset. function split(offset) {
   return iter.seek(offset).then(function (count) {
     if (count != offset) {